On ultrafilter extensions of first-order models and ultrafilter interpretations: Wider ultrafilter interpretations

 \end{theorem}

 \begin{proof} The assumptions about $\mathfrak U$, $\mathfrak V$, and $\wt{h}$ of this theorem repeat the assumptions about $\mathfrak U$, $\mathfrak V$, and $g$ of Lemma~\ref{pre-SET-generalized-I-version} with an extra requirement stating that the interpretation in $\mathfrak B$ is pseudo-principal on functional symbols.
-So as the principal submodel of~$\mathfrak B$ is~$\mathfrak A$, we have $e(\mathfrak B)=\wt{\,\mathfrak A\,}$ and $E(\mathfrak B)=\mathfrak A^*$ by Theorem~\ref{e-and-E하s-ultraextensions}.
+So as the principal submodel of~$\mathfrak B$ is~$\mathfrak A$, we have $e(\mathfrak B)=\wt{\,\mathfrak A\,}$ and $E(\mathfrak B)=\mathfrak A^*$ by Theorem~\ref{e-and-E-as-ultraextensions}.
 Thus by Lemma~\ref{pre-SET-generalized-I-version}, items (ii), (iii), and~(iv) all are equivalent.

 Let us now prove that (i) and~(ii) are equivalent.
 It suffices to show that the models $\mathfrak U$ and~$\mathfrak V$ satisfy the conditions of Theorem~\ref{abstract-ET-generalized}($\beta$).
-For~$\mathfrak V$, this is true by the assumption~(b).
-As for~$\mathfrak U$, by the assumption~(a) we have $\mathfrak U=I(\mathfrak B)$ with $\mathfrak B$~a~generalized model in the narrow sense.
-Furthermore, $I(\mathfrak B)$ is a~generalized model in the wide sense, and by Lemma~\ref{I-is-1-1}, the interpretation of~$I(\mathfrak B)$ takes functional symbols to ultrafilters concentrated on $RC_{X}((\scc X)^n,\scc X)$, and relational symbols to ultrafilters concentrated on $\{Q\subseteq(\scc X)^n:Q$~is regular closed\,$\}$.
+For~$\mathfrak V$, this is true by the assumption of~(b).
+As for~$\mathfrak U$, by the assumption of~(a) we have $\mathfrak U=I(\mathfrak B)$ with $\mathfrak B$~an ultrafilter model in the narrow sense.
+Furthermore, $I(\mathfrak B)$ is an ultrafilter model in the wide sense, and by Lemma~\ref{I-is-1-1}, the interpretation of~$I(\mathfrak B)$ takes functional symbols to ultrafilters concentrated on $RC_{X}((\scc X)^n,\scc X)$, and relational symbols to ultrafilters concentrated on $\{Q\subseteq(\scc X)^n:Q$~is regular closed\,$\}$.
 Therefore, the ultrafilters have limits in these sets endowed with the corresponding compact Hausdorff topologies described above.
-Thus $\mathfrak U$ also satisfies the conditions of Theorem~\ref{abstract-ET-generalized}($\beta$), with the principal submodel~$\mathfrak A$ here as the submodel~$\mathfrak D$ from that theorem (again by identifying ordinary models with generalized models having the principal interpretations).
+Thus $\mathfrak U$ also satisfies the conditions of Theorem~\ref{abstract-ET-generalized}($\beta$), with the principal submodel~$\mathfrak A$ here as the submodel~$\mathfrak D$ from that theorem (again by identifying ordinary models with ultrafilter models having the principal interpretations).
 This shows the equivalence of (i) and~(ii), thus completing the proof. \end{proof}